MattTheEconomist/euro-labor-dash/euro-labor-dash/README.md

 This project lets users pick a country in Europe and displays unemployment, job vacancies, net earnings, and gross earnings in various graphs.
-It would have been nice to complete, but the servers went down just as I finished creating the fetch functions.
-Maybe this will be complete once the servers come back up